terrapower/armi/doc/user/inputs.rst

    Users may also define a custom shuffle plan in a YAML file referenced by the ``shuffleSequenceFile`` setting.
 The YAML format organizes data by cycle in a ``sequence`` mapping.
-Each cycle contains a list of high-level actions such as ``cascade`` chains, ``misloadSwap`` entries, and optional manual ``rotations``.
-Cascades describe a chain of assembly displacements beginning with a fresh fuel assembly and ending with the final location's assembly being discharged.
-Optional ``fuelEnrichment`` lists specify the U235 weight percent enrichment for each axial block in the fresh assembly, from bottom to top, including zeroes for non-fuel blocks. ``misloadSwap`` swaps the assemblies at two locations after all cascades are processed but before any rotations are applied.
-Manual ``rotations`` map final location labels to relative angles in degrees and are performed after any algorithmic rotation routines defined with the ``assemblyRotationAlgorithm`` setting.
+Each cycle contains a list of high-level actions.
+An action is a mapping containing one of the keys ``cascade``, ``misloadSwap``, or ``extraRotations``. ``cascade`` chains describe a sequence of assembly displacements beginning with a fresh fuel assembly and ending with the final location's assembly being discharged.
+Optional ``fuelEnrichment`` lists specify the U235 weight percent enrichment for each axial block in the fresh assembly, from bottom to top, including zeroes for non-fuel blocks.
+   ``misloadSwap`` swaps the assemblies at two locations after all cascades are processed. ``extraRotations`` map final location labels to relative counterclockwise angles in degrees and are applied after all cascades, misload swaps, and any algorithmic rotation routines defined with the ``assemblyRotationAlgorithm`` setting.
+The angle is relative to the assembly's current orientation and whatever assembly ends up at the given location is rotated.
 Valid angles depend on the assembly's geometry.

+   Extra rotations therefore:

-   Rotations apply to the assembly that ends up at the given location once all moves and swaps in that cycle are complete.
+   * apply to whatever assembly resides at the specified location once all cascades and misload swaps are complete;
+   * rotate the assembly relative to its current orientation; and
+   * execute after any algorithmic rotation routines.

    A cascade with no final destination defaults to discharging the assembly to the spent fuel pool ``SFP``.
 Assemblies can also be removed from the model entirely by ending with ``ExCore``.
 When an assembly is sent to the ``SFP`` it is only retained if the ``trackAssems`` setting is True; ``ExCore`` always deletes the assembly.
    For example::

        sequence:
          1:
            - cascade: ["outer fuel", "009-045", "008-004", "SFP"]
              fuelEnrichment: [0, 12, 14, 15, 0]  # wt% U235 by block
-            rotations: {"009-045": 60}
            - misloadSwap: ["009-045", "008-004"]
+           - extraRotations: {"009-045": 60}
          2:
            - cascade: ["outer fuel", "010-046", "009-045", "ExCore"]
              fuelEnrichment: [0, 12, 14, 15, 0]

 .. note:: The restart.dat file is required to repeat the exact fuel management methods during a branch search.
 These can potentially modify the reactor state in ways that cannot be captures with the SHUFFLES.txt file.